Yakabuff/discord-dl/README.md

 discord-dl is a Discord Bot that can be used to archive discord channels in realtime.

-It's safe to say that forums, the medium that has acted as the internet's primary knowledge center, are dead.
+It's safe to say that forums, the medium that has once acted as the internet's primary knowledge center, are dead.
 Communities are moving en-masse to walled off platforms like Discord that cannot be indexed by search engines and are completely inaccesible by those who are not registered users.
-As a result, it is imperative to have a way of preserving these communities so its content can be openly accessible.
+As a result, it is imperative to have a way of preserving these communities so valuable content can remain openly accessible.

 Note: As of discordgo v0.24.0, the ability to login with an user account has been removed.
-Further investigation is needed to reintroduce this feature
+Further investigation is needed to reintroduce this feature.

 ## Installation